ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Abstract

 \section{Abstract}

-Diffusion models enable high-quality and diverse visual content synthesis.
-However, they struggle to generate rare or unseen concepts.
-To address this challenge, we explore the usage of Retrieval-Augmented Generation (RAG) with image generation models.
-We propose \emph{ImageRAG}, a method that dynamically retrieves relevant images based on a given text prompt, and uses them as context to guide the generation process.
-Prior approaches that used retrieved images to improve generation, trained models specifically for retrieval-based generation.
-In contrast, \emph{ImageRAG} leverages the capabilities of existing image conditioning models, and does not require RAG-specific training.
-Our approach is highly adaptable and can be applied across different model types, showing significant improvement in generating rare and fine-grained concepts using different base models.
+While recent generative models synthesize high-quality visual content, they still struggle with generating rare or fine-grained concepts.
+To address this challenge, we explore the usage of Retrieval-Augmented Generation (RAG) for image generation, and introduce \emph{ImageRAG}, a training-free method for rare concept generation.
+Using a Vision Language Model (VLM), \emph{ImageRAG} identifies generation gaps between an input prompt and a generated image dynamically, retrieves relevant images, and uses them as context to guide the generation process.
+Prior approaches that use retrieved images require training models specifically for retrieval-based generation.
+In contrast, \emph{ImageRAG} leverages existing image conditioning models, and does not require RAG-specific training.
+We demonstrate our approach is highly adaptable through evaluation over different backbones, including models trained to receive image inputs and models augmented with a post-training image-prompt adapter.
+Through extensive quantitative, qualitative, and subjective evaluation, we show that incorporating retrieved references consistently improves the generation abilities of rare and fine-grained concepts across three datasets and three generative models.

 Our project page is available at: {\url{https://rotem-shalev.github.io/ImageRAG}}